Fountains Abbey: Architecture

 The abbey precinct covered 70 acre surrounded by an 11 ft wall built in the 13th century, some parts of which are visible to the south and west of the abbey.
 The area consists of three concentric zones cut by the River Skell flowing from west to east across the site.
 The church and claustral buildings stand at the centre of the precinct north of the Skell.
 The inner court containing the domestic buildings stretches down to the river and the outer court housing the industrial and agricultural buildings lies on the river's south bank.
 The early abbey buildings were added to and altered over time, resulting in deviations from the strict Cistercian type.
 Outside the walls were the abbey's "home granges".

 The original abbey church was built of wood and "was probably" two storeys high; it was, however, quickly replaced in stone.
 The church was damaged in the attack on the abbey in 1146 and was rebuilt, in a larger scale, on the same site.
 Building work was completed c.
 1170.
 This structure, completed around 1170, was 300 ft long and had 11 bays in the side aisles.
 A lantern tower was added at the crossing of the church in the late 12th century.
 The presbytery at the eastern end of the church was much altered in the 13th century.
 The church's greatly lengthened choir, commenced by Abbot John of York, 1203–11 and carried on by his successor, terminates, like that of Durham Cathedral, in an eastern transept, the work of Abbot John of Kent, 1220–47.
 Similarities to the choir at Beverley Minster have been drawn by architectural historian Lawrence Hoey.
-The 160 ft tower, which was added not long before the dissolution, by Abbot Huby, 1494–1526, is in an unusual position at the northern end of the north transept and bears Huby's motto: Soli Deo Honor et Gloria.
+The 160 ft tower, which was added not long before the dissolution, by Abbot Huby, 1494–1526, is in an unusual position at the northern end of the north transept and bears Huby's motto: Soli Deo Honor et Gloria (Honor and Glory to God Alone).
 The sacristry adjoined the south transept.